 As artificial intelligence continues to evolve, deepfake technology is becoming increasingly sophisticated.
 Future trends suggest that advancements in AI will significantly enhance the realism and accessibility of deepfakes, making them nearly indistinguishable from authentic media.
 These improvements will likely broaden the range of applications, from entertainment and marketing to more nefarious uses like misinformation and identity theft.

 The potential for misuse necessitates the development of robust detection technologies.
-Researchers are focusing on creating advanced algorithms capable of identifying deepfakes with high accuracy.
-These detection systems often analyze inconsistencies in facial movements, lighting, and pixel anomalies that are difficult to perfect, even with the most sophisticated AI.
+Researchers are focusing on creating advanced algorithms capable of accurately identifying deepfakes.
+These detection systems often analyse inconsistencies in facial movements, lighting, and pixel anomalies that are difficult to perfect, even with the most sophisticated AI.
 Collaboration between tech companies, academic institutions, and governments is critical in this endeavour, ensuring a multi-faceted approach to combating the misuse of deepfakes.

-Individuals and organizations must adopt best practices to protect themselves from deepfake-related threats.
-Public awareness campaigns can educate people about the existence and dangers of deepfakes, emphasizing the importance of verifying the authenticity of digital content.
-Organizations can implement stringent verification protocols, such as multi-factor authentication and digital watermarking, to safeguard their media and communications.
+Individuals and organisations must adopt best practices to protect themselves from deepfake-related threats.
+Public awareness campaigns can educate people about the existence and dangers of deepfakes, emphasising the importance of verifying the authenticity of digital content.
+Organisations can implement stringent verification protocols, such as multi-factor authentication and digital watermarking, to safeguard their media and communications.
 Additionally, legal frameworks need to be updated to address the unique challenges posed by deepfake technology, including stringent penalties for malicious use.

 Looking ahead, the long-term impact of deepfakes on society will be significant.
 While they offer innovative possibilities, they also pose substantial risks to privacy, security, and trust in digital information.
 Ensuring the responsible use of deepfake technology will require ongoing efforts in education, regulation, and technological innovation.
 By staying vigilant and proactive, society can harness the benefits of deepfakes while mitigating their potential harms.